FelixCenusa/portfolio/README.md

 - That link is the web version of this repo.
 - Press "Download .zip" and the entire folder should download.
 - Unzip it with Winrar or 7zip.
-5. edit the code as you wish, correct syntax for adding more pictures or pages can be deduced by seeing the code.
+5. edit the code as you wish, correct syntax for adding more pictures or pages can be deduced by seeing the existing code.
 6. git commit -m “Initial commit msg”
-- --If you are not logged in with github from your terminal, just publish the folder manually after making a new public repository on github with the name "portfolio"--
+- --If you are not logged in with github from your terminal, just publish the folder manually after making a new public repository on github.com with the name "portfolio"--
 ![image](https://github.com/FelixCenusa/portfolio/assets/106628617/f64d2203-2afe-4cd4-88b0-891895cf35cf)
 *Lastly:*
 Go to your repo that sould be named portfolio, go to settings then pages, choose to deploy from branch, Branch MAIN / ROOT and press save.